-- 4.1 To re-elect Josef El-Raghy, who retires in accordance with Article 33 of the Company's articles of association (the "Articles") and, being eligible, offers himself for re-election as director. - 4.2 To re-elect Andrew Pardey, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as a director. - 4.3 To re-elect Trevor Schultz, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as director. - 4.4 To re-elect Gordon Edward Haslam, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as director. - 4.5 To re-elect Mark Arnesen, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as director. - 4.6 To re-elect Mark Bankes, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as director. - 4.7 To re-elect Kevin Tomlinson, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as director.
+- 4.1 To re-elect Josef El-Raghy, who retires in accordance with Article 33 of the Company's articles of association (the "Articles") and, being eligible, offers himself for re-election as director. - 4.2 To re-elect Andrew Pardey, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as a director. - 4.3 To re-elect Edward Haslam, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as director. - 4.4 To re-elect Trevor Schultz, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for - 4.5 To re-elect Mark Arnesen, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as director. - 4.6 To re-elect Mark Bankes, who retires in accordance with Article 33 of the Company's Articles and, being eligible, offers himself for re-election as director.